Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Outlook

 Our protocol assumes that a Gaussian distribution can approximate the frequency fluctuations and that these remain constant over the time scale of a few measurements.
 In this work, the controller updates the drive frequency in real time, but the scheme can be adapted to adjust the qubit frequency by modifying the flux bias instead.
 The estimation bandwidth is limited by the relatively slow measurement time of a few microseconds.
 From this perspective, our work represents a worst-case scenario, underlying the efficacy of our experimental technique.

+Traditional real-time approaches for continuous parameter estimations have relied on simple linear or trigonometric functions or precomputed lookup tables~\cite{Gebhart2023, Nakajima2020, Arshad2024, Berritta2024a, Berritta2024b, Park2025}.
+In contrast, our FPGA implementation performs real-time Bayesian inference and processes widely used Gaussian distributions, resulting in a numerical complexity higher than previous works.
+At the same time, the parametrization of Gaussian distributions allows the FPGA to perform fewer and faster computations compared to traditional approaches using histograms and particle filtering.

 We anticipate further improvements possibly by the implementation of a physics-informed prior~\cite{Berritta2024b} that accounts for $1/f$ noise.
 Also, the online calibration of single-qubit gates is a possible direction with available hardware, for single-qubit corrections in two-qubit gates by actual (not virtual) Z gates.

 Adaptive Bayesian techniques could be implemented for frequency tracking in the presence of two-level fluctuators~\cite{Liu2024, Ye2024}.
 Specific to our flux-tunable transmon qubit, while the feedback bandwidth is limited by readout and resonator cooldown time, higher bandwidth can be achieved by adding a Purcell filter~\cite{Krantz2019, Blais2021} which protects the qubit from relaxing into its environment.
-The use of feedback approaches may favor using symmetric junctions to increase the frequency range of the qubit, without worrying about increased sensitivity to flux noise.
+Our protocol may favor using symmetric junctions to increase the frequency range of the qubit, without worrying about increased sensitivity to flux noise as shown in Ref.~\cite{Vepsaelaeinen2022}.

 Although qubit calibration by Bayesian inference can be relatively easily integrated with existing classical control hardware, it requires prior knowledge of the system’s parametrization.
 We expect that quantum model learning agents~\cite{Gebhart2023}, which are more challenging to implement efficiently in real time, will gain wider adoption.
 We anticipate further research that merges theoretical and hardware advances, ultimately eliminating the need for a case-to-case modeling of experimental parameters.